KristoferGab/reality-check/README.md

 ### Accessibility

+During the development process the accessibility has been considered througout to ensure that it is user friendly for everyone.
+Constant checks has been made with the Chrome Dev tool Lighthouse to ensure this by:
+- Using aria-labels for iframes.
+- Using alternative descriptive attributes for all images used.
+- Hide FontAwesome on icons that are not important for screenreaders to read.
+- Ensuring sufficient contrast througout the color schemes.
+- Fixing navbar at top of screen so that it is always possible to find the right information.

 ## Technologies Used
 ---
 ### Languages Used

+In this project HTML and CSS were used to create this site.

-### Frameworks Used
+### Frameworks & Programs Used

+Balsamiq - Used to create wireframe.

+Git - For version control.

+Github - To save and store the files for the website.

+Google Fonts - To import the fonts used on the website.

+Font Awesome - For the icons on the website.

+Google Dev Tools - To troubleshoot and test features, solve issues with responsiveness and styling.

+Google Dev Tools Lighthouse - For performance, accessibility, Best Practise and SEO

+Pexels - For downloading and sizing images used.

+Cloudconvert - to convert jpg to webp format.

+Favicon.io To create favicon.

+Am I Responsive? - To show the website image on a range of devices.

 ## Deployment
 ---
 - The site was deployed to GitHub pages.
 The steps to deploy are as follows:
-  - In the GitHub repository, navigate to the Settings tab
+  1. In the GitHub repository, navigate to the Settings tab
-  - From the source section drop-down menu, select the main Branch
+  2. From the source section drop-down menu, select the main Branch
-  - Once the main branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+  3. Once the main branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

 The live link can be found here - https://kristofergab.github.io/reality-check/